10 fun facts about chickens - BC SPCA

 5. Chickens have complex communication

-Chickens have over 30 unique vocalizations that they use to communicate a wide variety of messages to other chickens, including mating calls, stress signals, warnings of danger, how they are feeling and food discovery.
+Chickens have over 30 unique vocalizations that they use to communicate a wide variety of messages to other chickens, including mating calls, stress signals, warnings of danger, how they are feeling, and food discovery.

 6. Chickens have great memories

 Chickens are able to recognize over 100 different faces, even after being separated for extended periods of time, highlighting their long-term memory capabilities.
-These faces don’t just include chickens, they can recognize the faces of humans too!
+These faces don’t just include chickens; they can recognize the faces of humans, too!

 7. Chickens bathe by covering themselves in dirt

-While this may seem contradictory, the dirt is essential to helping chickens stay clean!
+While this may seem contradictory, dirt is essential to helping chickens stay clean!
 Chickens have an oil gland on their back that is used to spread oil over their feathers to make them waterproof.
 Over time, the oil goes stale, and chickens need to wash the old oil off through dust bathing.
 Dust bathing is when chickens crouch on the ground and spread dirt or another dusty material over their body.
-The stale oil sticks onto the particles of dirt, and gets shaken off.
+The stale oil sticks onto the particles of dirt and gets shaken off.
 Chickens can then spread fresh oil onto their feathers.

 8. Chickens have a pecking order